w3f/Grants-Program/applications/dot_marketplace-Phase3.md

 * **PTE: 2**
 * **Costs:** 12,725 USD

 The main deliverable for this milestone is to facilitate the creation of a project that can accommodate multiple milestones that may or may not depend on each other.
+These functionalities will be implemented as an upgrade to the existing marketplace pallet.

 | Sr no. | Deliverable | Description |
 | --- | --- | --- |